Dynamic-Mobile-Security/mdast-cli/README.md

  * `appstore_apple_id` - Your email for iTunes login.
  * `appstore_password2FA` - Your password and 2FA code for iTunes login, format: password2FA_code

-You can specify downloaded app file name with optional parameter
+You can specify downloaded app file name with an optional parameter

  * `appstore_file_name` - file name for app to be saved with

+If you lost the 2fa code and the login has already been made, the session will be active for 1 day without using 2fa, only apple_id + password.
+You also will not be able to end your session via this script, so for the script to work correctly you need to login again after 24 hours and save the two-factor authentication code in your notes
 ## Launch examples

 ### Scan type